 MURAWSKI VS. LIANG; COOK COUNTY; $250,000 SETTLEMENT

 This case involved a head-on collision.
 The plaintiff, Mr. Murawski, was riding his motorcycle down a state highway when the defendant's car crossed the median line and ran smack into him.
-Among various injuries that he sustained, Murawski also broke his leg, and that condition eventually deteriorated to the point where he needed an amputation.
+Among various injuries that he sustained, Murawski also broke his leg and that condition eventually deteriorated to the point where he needed an amputation.

 Naturally, Murawski sued the other driver for negligence.
-While the defendant did proffer a defense, it did not last long possibly because of the precise nature of who was at fault in this case.
+While the defendant did proffer a defense, it did not last long possibly because of the clear nature of who was at fault in this case.
 Thus, both sides quickly settled for the insurance policy maximum amount of $250,000.

 RANKIN VS. WILLIAMS; WILL COUNTY; $50,000 SETTLEMENT

 Mr. Rankin attempted to drive his motorcycle through an intersection when he was hit broadside by another vehicle that was attempting to turn left.
 Among other bruises all over his body, he also sustained a serious leg fracture.

 At trial, both parties contended that the other was driving too fast and not keeping a proper lookout.
 Possibly because of the ambiguous circumstances of fault in this particular incident, the parties decided to settle for $50,000 rather than risk losing even more in court.